unahouExosite/docs/rpc/README.md

     key (CIK) if it was previously activated.
 If the key was not previously activated, the call will expire the key.

-    `"share"` deactivate a previous activation of a resource share for the specified activator.
+    `"share"` deactivate a previous activation of a resource share for the specified activator

-* `<RIDOrCode>` is the client or share activation code or the shared resource ID to be deactivated.
+* `<RIDOrCode>` is the client or share activation code or the shared resource ID to be deactivated

 #####response